sanjog-shrestha/Simple-ML-Projects/Classify Handwritten Digits/README.md

 Running the script also displays a sample training digit and a test digit alongside the MLP's prediction, then confirms the reloaded model's prediction on that same digit.

-## Notes on this implementation

-- The original file contained two separate, duplicate MNIST scripts pasted together, each loading and preprocessing the dataset independently.
-This version loads the data once and reuses it for both models.
-- Log suppression is now done via `tf.get_logger().setLevel("ERROR")`, the modern TF2-native equivalent of `tf.compat.v1.logging.set_verbosity(...)` — the `compat.v1` call still works but isn't necessary in TF2.
-- The two separate `display()` / `draw()` helper functions were merged into a single `show_digit()` that also supports showing a prediction alongside the true label.
-- Both models share one `evaluate_model()` helper and are trained back-to-back for a direct, side-by-side accuracy comparison.

 ## Things I'd like to try next